Azure-Samples/acr-build-helloworld-node/README.md

 ### Companion articles

-This project is intended for use with the following forthcoming articles on [docs.microsoft.com][docs]:
+This project is intended for use with the following articles on [docs.microsoft.com][docs]:

-> NOTE: These articles are currently in progress, but are not yet published.
-Links will be enabled as soon as they're live on [docs.microsoft.com][docs].

-* Build container images in the cloud with Azure Container Registry Build
+* [Build container images in the cloud with Azure Container Registry Build][build-quick]
-* Automate container image builds with Azure Container Registry Build
+* [Automate container image builds with Azure Container Registry Build][build-task]
-* Automate image builds on base image update with Azure Container Registry Build
+* [Automate image builds on base image update with Azure Container Registry Build][build-base]

 ### Quickstart